z-y-n/unfolding-ai/slides.md

 ## Widening the Perceptron

 - 12 hidden neurons: 12 folds
+- More "budget" to smooth the curve
-- More ways to fold a line into the shape of data
+- More freedom to fold a line into the shape of data
 - Widening the hidden layer to ∞
     => Universal Approximation Theorem